Archive for the 'Physical Computing' Category

 • 03.30.08

-drum-space Drum Space
+Drum Space

 Drum space is a percussion instrument that transforms environments into drums.
 Participants are immersed within the space of drums as beats are created from the surrounding surfaces.
 The audio experience of the space is negotiated by each participant as they add and remove beats from sequences previously constructed by other participants.
-Will the [...]
+Will the space be […]

 • 03.27.08

-dsc00490.jpg Ornos: Prototype 01 Test
+Ornos: Prototype 02

 Here’s the first test with Ornos.
 The compass readings are behaving pretty well considering it’s right underneath a spinning hard drive.
 The 1.2Ghz processor and 512 RAM don’t seem to be enough to download and render the image quickly enough, so I’m going to have to figure out how to speed things up.